quantodaniel/LibQuality/README.md

 ## Installation

-First install all the dependencies required to run containers with docker and start the server.
+First install all the dependencies required to run containers with docker and starting the server.

 LibQuality requires the following tools to run: